 Conditional (C): tomorrow’s variance depends—is conditional on—the most recent variance.
 An unconditional variance would not depend on today’s variance

-Heteroskedastic (H): variances are not constant, they flux over time
+Heteroskedastic (H): variances are not constant they flux over time

 GARCH regresses on “lagged” or historical terms.
 The lagged terms are either variance or squared returns.
 The generic GARCH (p, q) model regresses on (p) squared returns and (q) variances.
 Therefore, GARCH (1, 1) “lags” or regresses on last period’s squared return (i.e., just 1 return) and last period’s variance (i.e., just 1 variance).

-GARCH (1, 1) given by the following equation.
+GARCH (1, 1) is given by the following equation.